numpy/archive/README.md

 Notes taken during web team meetings.

+## `2.0_developer_meeting`

+Presentations given at the first NumPy 2.0 developer meeting on April 3, 2023.

 ## `other_meetings`

 Notes taken during infrequent or ad hoc meetings.

-## `reports`

-Various reports about the NumPy project.

 ## `sprints`

 Agendas and notes from sprints hosted by the NumPy team.

-Some older sprint notes are still in the [BIDS archive](https://github.com/bids-numpy/docs).
+Some older sprint notes can be found in the [BIDS archive](https://github.com/bids-numpy/docs).

+## `numpy_docs_team_handbook`

+The handbook and related documentation on how to support the NumPy documentation team.

 ## `presentation_resources`

 A collection of resources to use for presentations about the NumPy project.

+## `presentations`

+Presentations by the NumPy team about their work on maintaining the codebase or supporting the contributor community.

+## `video-transcripts`

+Transcripts and translations of the videos uploaded to the official NumPy YouTube channel: https://www.youtube.com/@NumPy_team.

+## `reports`

+Various reports about the NumPy project.

+## `legal`

+Legal documents related to the NumPy project.